Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

-We then ran \textsc{MG-MAMPOSSt} on the p.p.s. of the different colour classes.
-Based on the analysis performed with the mixed components, here we kept the NFW and the gOM as the reference mass density and anisotropy profile models.
-The employed priors were the same as those used for the mixed sample analysis (Table \ref{tab:priors_flat}), with the exception of $r_\nu^H$ for which priors were adapted for each class following the results of Sect.~\ref{num_density_methods}.
+where $\vec{\theta}_{i} = \{ \mathcal{A}_0, \mathcal{A}_\infty, r_{\nu}^{\rm H}\}_i$ is the vector of anisotropy and number density profile parameters for each population, $i = $ RS, BC, GV. $D_i$ indicates the dataset (p.p.s) used.
+The fit was then performed over the 11-dimensional parameter space $(r_{200 \rm{c}},r_{\rm s},\vec{\theta}_{i})$.
+Based on the analysis performed with the mixed components, here we kept the NFW and the gOM as the reference mass density and (color class-) anisotropy profile models.
+The employed priors were the same as those used for the mixed sample analysis (Table \ref{tab:priors_flat}), with the exception of $r_\nu^{\rm H}$, for which priors were adapted for each class following the results of Sect.~\ref{num_density_methods}.
 The number of galaxies between $0.10 \,\mathrm{Mpc}$ and $2.30 \,\mathrm{Mpc}$ -- the minimum and maximum radii considered for the reference analysis -- is 1030 for the RS, 129 for the GV, and 152 for the BC.
-The estimates of the free parameters, for each of the three populations, are reported in the corresponding columns of Table \ref{tab:diff_samples_results}.